Kambojharsh/Travel-Project/README.md

-# travelProject
+# Travel-Destinations
-Applied the knowledge of HTML and CSS in this Project
+Applied the knowledge of HTML and pure CSS in this Project